![]() | Parker Duofold |

 The Duofold was an offshoot of Parker's Jack Knife Safety line.
-The first Duofolds (introduced 1921) were large button-filling pens in red hard rubber showy items that caught the public's fancy in a big way.
+The first Duofolds (introduced 1921) were large button-filling pens in red hard rubber with black hard rubber end pieces and bandless caps showy items that caught the public's fancy in a big way.
 The original full-sized Senior Duofold (5.5 inches/13.8 cm long) was soon joined by a smaller Junior and a ringtop Lady Duofold.
 Colors were limited to red and black until 1926, when production shifted to celluloid (called "Permanite" by Parker).
 The first new color was a jade green, but the "Jade Pens" bore no Duofold marks until the latter part of 1927 at which time two new colors, both highly desirable today, were introduced: Lapis Lazuli blue and Mandarin Yellow.
 In 1928, Moderne black and pearl (black lined pearl) was introduced.
 At the end of 1929, the Duofold line was completely redesigned.
 The new pens were streamlined, with smooth, tapered ends.
 Additional colors were introduced: burgundy (red and black pearl); Moderne green and pearl (green lined pearl); and finally, green and black pearl (black lined green pearl).

 A groundbreaking study on the Duofold appeared in a seven-part series by Don Zazove and Mike Fultz in The Pennant, volumes X/1 to XIII/3 (Spring 1996-Spring 1999).
 This material along with much more is now available in the 2006 Duofold monograph by David Shepherd and Dan Zazove.